 We’ll get back to how to blog using SEO in a minute.
 First, focus on writing quality posts

 Experts agree: The single most important factor that will determine the success of a blog is posting original, quality content.
-Well-written posts have these attributes in common: emotional connectivity, relate-ability, helpful information, entertainment (like my post, Laughter is the Best Medicine), and inspiration.
+Well-written posts have these attributes in common: emotional connectivity, relate-ability, helpful information, entertainment, and inspiration.
 Articles with these elements are more likely to be shared by readers on social media sites such as Twitter and Facebook.
 And sharing is blogger gold!
 You want everyone to love your posts so much that you get “invited to all the best parties.”
 How do you do that?
 Focus on producing quality posts.

 Next, focus on SEO: Keywords, keywords, keywords